klepas/fuckyouimaplatypus-site/index.md

 Check out [Our Calendar](https://calendar.google.com/calendar/embed?src=calendar%40letsjusthackshit.org&ctz=Australia/Sydney) for all the events we crash and organise.

+Some peeps are also in a [LinkedIn group](https://www.linkedin.com/groups/7051231/).

 ## Swag

 If you missed out on our swag, don't pout,